-The Chocolate Hills has become synonymous to the island province of Bohol and this comes not as a surprise since this iconic land formation is unique to the island.
+The Chocolate Hills has become synonymous to the island province of Bohol.
+This comes not as a surprise since this iconic land formation is unique to the island.

 Approximately 1,776 conical karst hills scattered over 50 square kilometers of land area covering the towns of Bilar, Valencia, Sierra Bullones, Batuan, Sagbayan and Carmen made up the Chocolate Hills.
 These hills were formed by the uplift of coral deposits and the action of rain water and erosion millions of years ago.
 They change color depending on season – green on rainy days and brown that resembles chocolate during dry season, thus Chocolate Hills.

-The best time of the day to see these hills is during sunrise to avoid the crowd and for better clearing.
-But doing so will require you to stay overnight in Carmen or nearby town, unless you charter your own ride and depart from Tagbilaran or Panglao as early as 3AM which is quite impractical and costly.
+The best time of the day to see these hills is during sunrise.
+This is to avoid the crowd and for better clearing.
+Doing so, however, will require you to stay overnight in Carmen or nearby town.
+Unless you charter your own ride and depart from Tagbilaran or Panglao as early as 3AM which is quite impractical and costly.
 You can actually sunset and sunrise in Chocolate Hills if you decide to spend the night in or near the area.

 Where to Stay in Carmen

-If you prefer to stay overnight in the area, there are accommodations in Carmen but the nearest is Banlasan Resort, located along the main road around 2 kilometers away from the complex.
+If you prefer to stay overnight in the area, there are accommodations in the town of Carmen.
+The nearest to Chocolate Hills Complex is Banlasan Resort, located along the main road around 2 kilometers away.
 Cheapest single fan room is P400/night, the room is pretty basic but you get free access to the resort’s swimming pool and of course an easy access to the Chocolate Hills.
 They have air-conditioned rooms too.
 You may ask their staff to take you to Chocolate Hills for sunrise for only P50 via a motorbike.

 Other accommodations in Carmen include 7P2 Bed and Breakfast, Villa del Carmen, Villa Luisa and Marbezen Inn.